Learn@Illinois Moodle - Assignment Activity

 After the due date, assignments will be flagged as late.
 After the cutoff date, no submissions will be permitted.

-- How do I set up a UI Activity Grader?
+- How do I set up a UI Activity Grader in Assignment to grade a Forum or Glossary?

 Check out our UI Activity Grader page.